 {{baseData.historyTitle}}

-OPPO is committed to building a healthy, safe, responsible and sustainable supply chain worldwide, strictly complying with laws and regulations and upholding the highest ethical standards to provide customers with decent products, services and experience.
-In accordance with the valid International Labor Organization (ILO) Conventions, the Universal Declaration of Human Rights and the United Nation Convention on the Rights of the Child, and with reference to the Social Accountability 8000 Standard (SA8000) and ISO 26000 - Guidance on Social Responsibility, OPPO formulates its Corporate Social Responsibility (CSR) work principles here, requiring business partners, collaborators, and service providers at all levels in supply chain (hereinafter collectively referred to as “suppliers”) to operate in accordance with the requirements set out in this OPPO Supplier CSR Code of Conduct (hereinafter referred to as “Code”) and in compliance with applicable laws and regulations of the country and/or region where it locates, respect religious ethics and local folklore, and keep in line with social ethics when processing all its business activities.
+Holding a vision of strive to be a sustainable company that contributes to a better world, OPPO is committed to building a responsible and sustainable supply chain worldwide working together with its business partners, collaborators, and service providers at all levels (hereinafter collectively referred to as “suppliers”).
+In accordance with the valid International Labor Organization (ILO) Conventions, the Universal Declaration of Human Rights and the United Nation Convention on the Rights of the Child, and with reference to the Social Accountability 8000 Standard (SA8000) and ISO 26000 - Guidance on Social Responsibility, OPPO formulates its Corporate Social Responsibility (CSR) work principles here, requiring all suppliers to discipline operation in accordance with the requirements set out in this OPPO Supplier Code of Conduct (hereinafter referred to as “COC”) and in compliance with applicable laws and regulations of the country and/or region where it locates, respect religious ethics and local folklore, and keep in line with social ethics when processing the business activities.

-This Code applies to suppliers who provide products and/or services to OPPO.
-OPPO will assess its suppliers' compliance with this Code, and any violations of the Code may jeopardize a supplier's business relationship with OPPO, based on which, OPPO reserves the right to terminate cooperation with suppliers.
+This COC applies to suppliers who provide products and/or services to OPPO and its affiliates.
+OPPO will assess suppliers' compliance status to this COC, and violations of the COC may jeopardize the business relationship with OPPO, based on which, OPPO reserves the right to terminate suppliers' qualification.

-The requirements listed below in this Code are the basic principles to guide suppliers towards business ethics and compliance.
-OPPO encourages suppliers to apply higher standards than those of laws, regulations and general ethics, when engaging in production and business activities, so as to benefit employees and the community, and fulfill corporate social responsibilities.
+The requirements listed below in this COC are the basic principles to guide suppliers towards business ethics and compliance.
+OPPO encourages suppliers to apply higher standards than those of laws, regulations and general ethics, when processing production and business activities, so that to benefit employees and the community, and drive sustainability both in social and environmental.

 Laws and Regulations

-Suppliers shall strictly comply with the requirements of national/regional laws and regulations in production and business activities.
-In case of any conflicts between legal/regulatory requirements and industry regulations or the requirements of this Code, the stricter standards shall apply.
+Suppliers shall strictly comply with the requirements of national/regional laws and regulations in production and business operation.
+In case of any conflicts between legal/regulatory requirements and industry regulations or the requirements of this COC, the stricter standards shall apply.

 Ethics and Human Rights

-Suppliers shall conform to social ethics during production and business activities, protect the basic rights and needs of the survival and development of employees, and ensure that their dignity, rights and interests are protected from any infringement to the greatest extent possible.
+Suppliers shall conform to social ethics when processing production and business activities, protect the basic rights and needs in living and development of employees, and ensure that their dignity, rights and interests are protected from any infringement to the greatest extent possible.

 Employment Relationship

-Suppliers shall establish a fair and just employment relationship with workers, and guarantee the basic rights and benefits of workers are protected in accordance with applicable laws and regulations.
+Suppliers shall establish a fair and just employment relationship with employees, and guarantee the basic rights and interests of employees are protected in accordance with applicable laws and regulations.

-Any form of child labor is strictly prohibited.
-If juvenile workers are employed, suppliers shall undertake their responsibilities and obligations for the protection of juvenile workers in accordance with applicable laws and regulations.
+Any form of child labor is forbidden to use.
+If young workers under 18 years old are hired, suppliers shall ensure the legal rights and interests of young workers be guaranteed in accordance with applicable laws and regulations.

 Working Hours

 Suppliers shall follow the requirements of applicable laws and regulations on working hours.
-The regular working hours per week shall not exceed 48 hours and the weekly total working hours shall not exceed 60 hours, meanwhile, employees shall be guaranteed to have at least one day off every seven days except in emergencies or unusual situations.
+The regular working hours per week shall not exceed 48 hours and the total working hours in a week shall not exceed 60 hours, meanwhile, employees shall be guaranteed to have at least one day rest in every seven days except in emergencies or unusual situations.

 Remunerations and Benefits